fnproject/tutorials/node/intro/README.md

 {"message":"Hello World"}
 ```

 You can also pass data to the run command.
+Set the content type for the data passed.
 For example:

 ![user input](images/userinput.png)
 >```sh
-> echo -n '{"name":"Bob"}' | fn run
+> echo -n '{"name":"Bob"}' | fn run --content-type application/json
 >```

 ```sh